Primis1/Obsidian-Vault/finance/Economics/Interest Rate & Inflation.md

 - Long-term contracts - contract with employee on fixed rise of wages YoY

 #### Sacrifice Ratio - measures the effect of rising/falling inflation on country's production output

+#### Market Predictions and Expectations on #interest-rate
+- Depending on the increase or decrease business with existing debt can suffer or benefit in compare to it pears
+	- If company has low debt and interest rate fell, they can get cheap money for their expansions and repay them while they stay low